-As described further in Note 10 to the financial statements, the Company records accruals for environmental liabilities based on its current interpretation of environmental laws and regulations when it is probable a liability has been incurred and the amount of such liability is estimable.
-Accruals for environmental liabilities totaled approximately \$170 million at December 31, 2022.
+As described further in Note 10 to the consolidated financial statements, the Company records accruals for environmental liabilities based on its current interpretation of environmental laws and regulations when it is probable a liability has been incurred and the amount of such liability is estimable.
+Accruals for environmental liabilities totaled approximately \$170 million at December 31, 2023.
 These liabilities are established based on projected spending over many years and require significant estimates and specialized knowledge to determine the proper amount at any point in time.
 In addition to the estimated liabilities recorded, the Company is subject to the risk of reasonably possible additional liabilities in excess of the established liabilities due to potential changes in circumstances and future events.
 The Company estimates this exposure could range up to approximately \$85 million in addition to the liabilities recorded and has disclosed this exposure in Note 10.
+We identified the accruals for environmental liabilities as a critical audit matter.